namespace-Pt/News-Recommendation/Codes/README.md

 - `MIND.py`
   - MIND
     - map style dataset for MIND
-    - for each behavior log, either returning positive click behaviors only (training) or returning every behavior (validating)
+    - for each behavior log, either returning positive click behaviors only (training) or returning every behavior (validating/testing)

-  - MIND_iter
-    - iterable dataset for MIND
-    - for each behavior log, either yielding positive click behaviors only (training) or yielding every behavior (validating)
-  - MIND_test
-    - `MINDlarge_test` contain no labels, so is picking out, the function is the same as MIND
   - MIND_news
     - map style dataset for MIND/news
     - sequentially returning each news token for learning news embedding/representation in pipelines